publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schIII/ptA/m__us_usc_t15_s687e.md

         (4) __Authority upon dismissal or other disposition__

-            A finding of not guilty or other disposition of charges described in paragraph (1) shall not preclude the Administrator from thereafter instituting proceedings to suspend or remove the management official from office, or to prohibit the management official from participation in the management or conduct of the affairs of the licensee, or both, pursuant to subsection (b) or (c) of this section.
+            A finding of not guilty or other disposition of charges described in paragraph (1) shall not preclude the Administrator from thereafter instituting proceedings to suspend or remove the management official from office, or to prohibit the management official from participation in the management or conduct of the affairs of the licensee, or both, pursuant to subsection (b) or (c).

     (e) __Notification to licensees__